dandelic/QGrid.NET/README.md

     }
 }
 ```

-Upon receiving the `QueryModel` object in the `Controller`, we use the `Evaluate` method to apply data operations on the query.
+To apply data operations from the request, we use `Evaluate` method.
 The result is a mapped data response, complete with pagination details, wrapped in a `QPagedResponse` object.

 Example of the `QPagedResponse` response in JSON format: